 When You Are Needed

-You'll be needed just a few days a year: Primary Day in June and Election Day in November.
+You will be needed just a few days a year: Primary Day in June and Election Day in November.
+For the 2020 General Election, during Early Voting, October 24th to November 1st, and Election Day, November 3rd.

 Tasks You Will Perform as a Poll Worker